What is an epidermal naevus?

-An epidermal naevus (American spelling nevus) is due to an overgrowth of the epidermis (upper layers of the skin).
+An epidermal naevus is due to an overgrowth of the epidermis.
 Lesions are present at birth (50%) or develop during childhood (mostly in the first year of life).
-The abnormality arises from a defect in the ectoderm.
-This is the outer layer of the embryo that gives rise to epidermis and neural tissue.
+The abnormality arises from a defect in the ectoderm, the outer layer of the embryo that gives rise to epidermis and neural tissue.

 The skin lesions most often referred to as epidermal naevi are due to an overgrowth of keratinocytes (horny skin cells).

 There are two copies of every gene, one derived from the individual's mother and the other from their father.
 It is thought that there are two populations of skin cells, containing either the mother's genes or the father's genes (mosaicism).
-If one of these populations of skin cells is abnormal it results in localised areas of thickened skin.
-Luckily, epidermal naevi very rarely affect more than one member of the family.
-Mutations have been detected in FGFR3, PIK3CA and HRAS in epidermal naevi.
+If one of these populations of skin cells is abnormal, it may result in a localised area of thickened skin, an epidermal naevus.
+Epidermal naevi very rarely affect more than one member of the family.
+Mutations have been detected in FGFR3, PIK3CA and HRAS.

 Epidermal naevi are distributed along the lines of Blashko.
 These lines are the tracks taken by groups of genetically identical cells in the developing embryo.
 Skin cells that have the active abnormal gene spread out to form the epidermal naevus, whereas the remaining skin cells form the other areas of apparently normal skin.

 New research has found point mutations in keratin genes that support this theory.
 The abnormal gene is found in the epidermal naevus cells but not in the normal skin.
 The same keratin 1 and keratin ten gene abnormalities have been found in parents who have epidermolytic epidermal naevus and in their offspring who have bullous ichthyosiform erythroderma (a rare form of ichthyosis).
 So the epidermolytic epidermal naevus is thought to be a mosaic form of this type of ichthyosis.